nikmash711/nikkie-pawfiles-client/README.md

 ## User Stories/MVP:
 - [x] 1.
 User can create an account for themselves with a first name, last name, username, and password
 - [x] 2.
-User will be directed to a home page where they can see all their pets, can add a new pet pawfile by filling out a form (name, species, breed, birthday, gender, profile photo, brief bio.), and can sort their pets by age or name.
+User will be directed to a home page where they can see all their pets, can add a new pet pawfile by filling out a form (name, species, breed, birthday, gender, profile photo, brief bio.), can sort their pets by age or name, and search their pets
 - [x] 3.
 Single user can have as many "pawfiles" as they wish if they own more than one pet
 - [x] 4.
 User can add posts for each pet - it can be a memory post with a title, description, date, and a photo URL corresponding to the memory, OR a medical related post where they can include a title, description, symptoms, labs, vet, location, date, and a link to a file.
 Once posted, only the info filled out will show (empty fields will not be displayed).
 - [x] 5.
 Posts will be organized on the Pawfile chronologically by the date the user inputted